AgnosticUI/agnosticui/site/docs/docs/understand.md

 <div class="mbe24"></div>

 The above approach forces our framework-specific implementations to use the same single stylesheet.
-Ultimately, this means you can make [theme customizations](https://agnosticui.com/docs/theming.html#example-of-theming-with-css-custom-properties) once, then use these CSS custom property overrides across your React, Vue, Svelte, and Angular based applications…and they will have a consistent look and feel!
+Ultimately, this means you can make [theme customizations](https://agnosticui.com/docs/theming.html#example-of-theming-with-css-custom-properties) once, then use these CSS custom property overrides across your React, Vue, Svelte, and Angular (experimental) based applications…and they will have a consistent look and feel!

 <div class="mbe24"></div>